Commercial Motor Vehicle Roadside Technology Consortium (CMVRTC)

-In August of 2007, FMCSA launched the Commercial Motor Vehicle Roadside Technology Corridor, in partnership with the Tennessee Departments of Safety and Transportation, the Oak Ridge National Laboratory (ORNL), and the University of Tennessee.
+In August of 2007, FMCSA launched the Commercial Motor Vehicle Roadside Technology Corridor, in partnership with the Tennessee Departments of Safety and Transportation, DOE's ORNL, and the University of Tennessee.
 In October of 2013, the CMVRTC expanded to include Georgia, North Carolina, Kentucky, and Mississippi.
-The name of the group has recently changed from the Commercial Motor Vehicle Roadside Technology Corridor to the Commercial Motor Vehicle Roadside Technology Consortium.
+The name of the group changed from the Commercial Motor Vehicle Roadside Technology Corridor to the Commercial Motor Vehicle Roadside Technology Consortium.

-The CMVRTC is managed by FMCSA's Office of Analysis, Research, and Technology via an interagency agreement with ORNL, the largest science and energy national laboratory in the U.S. Department of Energy's (DOE's) system, by acreage.
+The CMVRTC is managed by FMCSA's Office of Analysis, Research, and Technology via an interagency agreement with DOE.
+The research is conducted by ORNL, a science and energy national laboratory in DOE's system.
 Since 2007, the Office of Analysis, Research, and Technology has established internal partnerships with the Office of Bus and Truck Standards and Operations, the Office of Enforcement and Compliance, and the Office of Safety Programs (at the U.S. Department of Transportation's headquarters in Washington, D.C.) and with the Southern Service Center in the field.
 The CMVRTC is available to these and other FMCSA offices with management support provided by ORNL.
 The Office of Analysis, Research, and Technology has established an external partnership with DOE's Office of Energy, Efficiency, and Renewable Energy to collect CMV safety sensor data from DOE partner fleets.
 This data will be used to support the objectives of the CMVRTC.

 - To showcase inspection technologies and highlight their systematic integration with existing enforcement operations and highway information systems by our State partners and to collect data on CMV safety technologies of interest and assess their viability for deployment.